Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

     U.S. Navy photo by Photographers Mate Airman Kristopher Wilson.
 (041129-N-5345W-034)

-The M-61 Vulcan is a six-barreled hydraulically driven 20 mm automatic cannon capable of firing over 6 000 rpm (rounds per minute).
+The M-61 Vulcan is a six-barreled hydraulically driven 20 mm automatic cannon capable of firing over 6,000 rpm (rounds per minute).

 The F-14 carries the gun internally mounted beneath the cockpit with the muzzle being located on the lower left side of the fuselage.
-650 20 mm rounds are carried in the ammunition drum for the gun and retains the spent cases after the rounds have been fired.
+676 20 mm rounds are carried in the ammunition drum for the gun and retains the spent cases after the rounds have been fired.

 The gun itself is mounted to be elevated slightly more than 3° from the ADL to provide built-in lead for dog-fight situations.

-To fire the gun no input is needed from the WCS, the gun can be fired manually by the trigger on the pilot stick when selected by the weapons selector on the same stick, provided master arm is on.
+To fire the gun, no input is needed from the WCS, the gun can be fired by the trigger on the pilot stick when selected by the weapons selector on that same stick, provided master arm is on.

 Selection of the gun is indicated on the bottom of the hud by a capital G with remaining hundreds of rounds indicated below.